codophilic/Learn-Java/Memory Management.md

 - simple date local date dd-mm-yyyy or YYYYY
 - The Buffer class in Java NIO (New I/O) provides the foundation for working with buffers.
 It's an abstract class with subclasses for different primitive data types (e.g., ByteBuffer, CharBuffer, IntBuffer).
 - transient
-- singleton class in java
 - logging
-- Why Stream API is called api? internal working of it, 2.7.
-Stream of Primitives, custom stream logic

 Functional Programming And Programming Paradigms in Java